andreros/typescript-boilerplate/docs/chapter7.md

 A CSS pre-processor is a program or software that receives a set of input data to produce a CSS output.
 We have one or several files in a special syntax (depending on the preprocessor) which will be transformed into CSS language.
-CSS pre-processors bring to the devolpment of CSS many useful features that the CSS specification does not have:
+CSS pre-processors bring the CSS development many useful features that the CSS specification lacks.
+Among others we have:

 *  Nested syntax
 *  Variables
-*  Definition of mixins
+*  Mixins
 *  Mathematical functions
-*  Operational functions (such as “lighten” and “darken”)
+*  Operational functions (such as “lighten” or “darken”)

+which allows us to:

-*  Reuse of CSS rules avoiding repetitions
+*  Reuse CSS rules avoiding repetitions
-*  Better CSS organization in the project
+*  Better organize our project CSS
-*  Multiple files to generate only one.
+*  Split our CSS into multiple files generating only one as output
-*  Easy integration of tools to optimize/compress
+*  Easily integrate tools to optimize and/or compress the resulting CSS

 There are several CSS pre-processors available.
 For this project we use [SASS](https://sass-lang.com/).
-This CSS pre-process is performed by the `build:scss` gulp task.
+This CSS pre-processing is performed by the `build:scss` gulp task.

 ```javascript
 // Build SCSS gulp task